A Definitive Ranking Of The Songs In

 The original soundtrack helped make A Star Is Born a box office hit, but it’s gotten a lot of critical acclaim of its own.
 The breakaway single, “Shallow,” earned Lady Gaga and Bradley Cooper a Golden Globe nomination for Best Original Song, as well as a Grammy nod for Song of the Year and Record of the Year.
 Lady Gaga was also nominated for a Golden Globe in the Best Actress in a Film Drama category, which could be a historic win for the singer, making her the first musician to cross categories and win for acting in a dramatic film.

-Without further ado, here is the definitive list of songs from the A Star Is Born soundtrack, ranked.
-And if you want to see how your personal plays compare with everyone else's, check out your 2018 Wrapped on Spotify.
+Without further to do, here is the definitive list of songs from the A Star Is Born soundtrack, ranked.
+And if you want to see how your personal plays compare with the rest of the country, check out your 2018 Wrapped on Spotify.

 1. Shallow (regular and radio edit)